-The “diagnostic” tools for both assemblages are typologically variable retouched points, which in TD-II layer VI were made on Levallois elongated flakes and blades shaped by low invasive scalariform retouch typical for sidescrapers (Figure 6.5: 1; Figure 6.6: 1).
+The ‘diagnostic’ tools for both assemblages are typologically variable retouched points, which in TD-II layer VI were made on Levallois elongated flakes and blades shaped by low invasive scalariform retouch typical for sidescrapers (Figure 6.5: 1; Figure 6.6: 1).
 The points with unifacial retouch (Figure 6.4: 4; Figure 6.6: 4), bilateral semi-abrupt retouch (Figure 6.4: 1, 3) and bases shaped by inverse retouch (Figure 6.5: 2, 3) are closer to the concept of a hunting tool.
-In BK Layer I, pointed tools are comparable to those from TD, and seem to be used for domestic purposes (at BK Cave), and also for hunting activities (presence of diagnostic impact fractures: Figure 6.4: 1, 3).
+In BK layer I, pointed tools are comparable to those from TD, and seem to be used for domestic purposes (at BK Cave), and also for hunting activities (presence of diagnostic impact fractures: Figure 6.4: 1, 3).
 Other similarities between the IUP assemblages are the large blade sizes: the imported blades in BK (all fragmented) are of similar morphology as in TD (Figure 6.7: b–b1).

-Burin-cores and the reduction of a blank edge for expedient and fast production of small blanks (bladelets of rectangular shape) are typical for BK Cave Layer I and TD layers VI and 4 assemblages.
+Burin-cores and the reduction of a blank edge for expedient and fast production of small blanks (bladelets of rectangular shape) are typical for BK Cave layer I and TD layers VI and 4 assemblages.
 Such a blank edge reduction was also used in the Kozarnika layer 5c assemblage, but with a different technique (soft-hammer direct percussion).
 Other opportunistic production modalities are observed in the assemblages from BK Cave and TD-I layer 4.
-Small bipolar on-anvil percussion cores in BK Cave are linked to the distant flint sources (Horta et al. 2020); however in TD, where the flint is locally available, the reworking of the blanks and tools on anvils encompassed both flint types (fine-grained and coarse-grained) (e.g. Tsanova 2008: 123–141).
+Small bipolar on-anvil percussion cores in BK Cave are linked to the distant flint sources (Horta et al. 2020); however in TD, where the flint is locally available, the reworking of the blanks and tools on anvils encompassed both flint types (fine-grained and coarse-grained) (e.g., Tsanova 2008: 123–41).
 Bipolar anvil reduction (redébitage) was used for expedient production of small splintered blades and flakes at BK and TD.

 Implication for hominin association with the transitional MP-UP and IUP assemblages